certinia/object-model-tool/README.md

 Summary
 -------

 This tool is a command line utility (that also has an ant entry point).
-The output it produces is contained within a 'htmlcharts' folder.
+The output it produces is contained within a _objectmodelutil / **htmlcharts**_ folder.
 The utility reads salesforce metadata, either locally or from a salesforce org, and parses this information into object-model/ERD charts.
 These charts are provided in html format along with several helper files (javascript, css, etc).
 The charts can be arranged by functional area, in other words, split down into logical groups for easy digestion.

 Key Features
 ------------